awaizdottech/canopy/README.md

 - no password format hint in login
 - no cart products listed on home page
 - comments that document the code via jsdoc or tsdoc etc
+- should I separate stores as per backend features? - ask
 - bundler configurations for min bundle size
 - monorepo at the end
 - lodash

+# use the libraries u depend on to their full potential. start by fully going through their github readme first